 How to outsource accounting services: restructuring your team

-To get the full benefit of outsourcing your year-end accounts prep to an accounts outsourcing provider, you need to rethink your workflows, roles and responsibilities in your team.
+How do you get the full benefit of outsourcing your year-end accounts prep to an accounts outsourcing provider?
+Firstly you need to rethink your workflows, roles, and responsibilities in your team.

-The firms that get the full benefit of outsourcing aim to remove or reduce the grind from the qualified members of the team.
-After all, you don’t want to pay a fully qualified accountant to do something which a very competent administrator could do on their behalf.
+The full benefit of outsourcing is that you can remove or reduce the grind from your qualified team members.
+After all, you don’t want to pay a fully qualified accountant to do something which a very competent administrator could do.

-To get accounts outsourcing off the ground in your firm normally requires an outsourcing champion.
-Unless you are a 1-3 person firm this is not normally you, it will be one of your team.
-This person will initially work with the accounts outsourcer to identify how they will work together, in particular, how and when they will communicate, and who does what in the year-end accounts process.
-For example, the champion will put together checklists which have to be completed before a job can be sent over to the accounts outsourcer.
+To get accounts outsourcing off the ground in your firm, designate an outsourcing champion.
+Unless you are a 1-3 person firm this shouldn't be you, it should be one of your team.
+This person will liaise with the accounts outsourcer to identify how you will work together.
+They need to consider how and when they will communicate, and who does what in the year-end accounts process.
+For example, the champion will put together checklists that have to be completed before a job can be sent over to the accounts outsourcer.

-Once the accounts outsourcing process is bedded down within your firm, you want to release your outsourcing champion from the day-to-day aspects of liaising with the outsourcer.
+Once the accounts outsourcing process is bedded down, you can "release" your outsourcing champion from this role.
 These champions are normally too expensive to be involved in getting jobs together to send over to your outsourcer.
 This is where your Outsourcing Co-ordinator comes in.

 - Liaise with the clients to get their records in at the right point in the year